-This cinnamon roll casserole made with Pillsbury cinnamon rolls, is essentially baked cinnamon French toast but gooey and absolutely delicious!
+This cinnamon roll casserole made with Pillsbury cinnamon rolls, is essentially super easy, baked cinnamon French toast.

-This cinnamon roll breakfast casserole is super easy and family-friendly so it’s great for feeding picky eaters.
+This cinnamon roll breakfast casserole is family-friendly so it’s great for weekend breakfast, for holiday mornings, for bridal or baby showers, or Mother’s Day brunch.

-Think lazy weekend mornings or for serving overnight guests without a lot of fuss.
-This french toast bake is east and kid-friendly.
-It can even be made the night before then just popped in the oven to bake in the morning so it’s a great choice if you’re wondering what to make for Christmas morning breakfast.
+This dish is also great for serving overnight guests without a lot of fuss.
+It can be made the night before then just popped in the oven to bake in the morning.
+This is also what makes it a great choice if you’re wondering what to make for holidays.
+We like to make it for Easter and Christmas morning breakfast.

 What makes this cinnamon roll casserole recipe so easy?